RIKEN-RCCS/lens3/v1/doc/setting.md

 Install Python packages and Lens3.
 Installation should be run in the "v1" directory.

-* Do as the user "lens3"
+* Run as the user "lens3"

 ```
 # su - lens3